FAQs for Procedures

 Q. What can/should I eat after having a procedure?
 Are there any restrictions?

 A. For the most part, you can eat whatever you would like following a procedure.
 There may be specific dietary restrictions after certain procedures that will be discussed following the procedure, if necessary.
-Most people know their own body well enough to determine what would be the best choice of food for them to start with.
+Most people know their own body well enough to determine the best choice of food for them to start with.
 While one person may want to start with something light and easy to digest, another may want a full meal with all of the trimmings.
 It depends on the individual and their preferences.

 Q. How long will it take for my bowel habits to return to normal after having a colonoscopy?
 Will I have diarrhea afterwards?